Fresheyeball/Shpadoinkle/core/README.md

 for good reason.

-If all we need is to render something based on some `a` we can have `Html` be a simple data structure where `Html :: Type`.
+If all we need is to render something based on some `a` we can have `Html` be a simple data structure where `Html :: Type`:

 ```haskell
 view :: a -> Html
 ```

-This might look something like.
+This might look something like:

 ```haskell
 view :: Text -> Html